-The idea behind this blog was simple.
-Or it seemed to be.
+The idea behind this project was very simple.

-I thought to collect the examples of art works that depict mirrors and present them in a somewhat orderly manner, to tell the history of mirrors in art.
-I didn’t plan to collect all such works (‘this will be a few hundreds, may be, and that’s too many to cover’), but I planned to find a couple of dozens of the ‘major ones’ and to finish this business in, let’s say, ten posts.
+I thought to gather the art works that depict mirrors and then present them in a somewhat ‘orderly’ manner, to tell the history of ‘mirrors in art’.
+I didn’t plan to collect all such works (‘perhaps there are a couple of hundreds of these works, that’s way too many‘), but I thought to find a couple of dozens or so of the ‘major’ ones, and to finish the whole business in about ten postings.

-Let’s say that my assumptions about the simplicity of this enterprise were sightly off, just slightly.
+Let’s say that my assumptions about the simplicity of this enterprise were sightly off base.
+Just slightly.

-What was the very impulse for the project is a bit difficult to tell, even for me.
-Like many, I have been bumping into interesting examples of the ‘mirrors in art’, such as Jan van Eyck’s Arnolfini Portrait of Diego Velázquez’s Las Meninas.
-I read some academic studies and more popular interpretations (often fairly esoteric).
-I remember being bemused by how differently people interpreted these artworks.
+What was the very first impulse for the project is a bit difficult to tell, especially now, after all these years.
+Like many people, I have been bumping into obvious examples of the ‘mirrors in art’, like the Arnolfini Portrait by Jan van Eyck’s or Las Meninas by Velázquez’s, during my life, but I can’t recall being particularly fascinated with the ‘mirror part’ of them .
+I read some academic studies and more popular interpretations of these works (I remember being bemused by how differently people interpret these artworks).

-In fact, it is this multiplicity of interpretations that caught my attention first: I recall writing a long review of re-interpretations and re-appropriations of the Meninas by different artists (including fifty something paintings by Pablo Picasso),
+Perhaps it is this multiplicity of interpretations that caught my attention first: I recall writing a long overview of the re-interpretations and re-appropriations of the Meninas by different artists (including fifty something paintings by Pablo Picasso.)

-At some point I started to gather these ‘mirror artworks’ more systematically, and to write about these findings.
-I was discovering both well-known artworks and fairly obscure pieces.
-Most of them were paintings or photographs, but in any case, 2D works, but I also found a wide variety of other things too, like sculptures, tapestries, or installations.
-Sometimes these were even the mirrors themselves, decorated so lavishly that they would easily go as the art pieces.
+At some point I started to gather these ‘mirror artworks’ more (or less) systematically, and to write short descriptive stories about them.
+I started to discover for myself both well-known artworks and fairly obscure specimens.
+Most of them were paintings or photographs (i.e., 2D works), but I also found quite a wide variety of 3D things too, like sculptures or installations (and I should add here tapestries).
+Sometimes these were even the mirrors themselves, decorated so lavishly that they would easily go as art pieces.
 Of course, when I say ‘gather’ I mean collecting (mostly digital) reproductions of these artworks, not the real paintings or sculptures.

-There are many similar collections already (and the number only grows, thanks to the platforms like Pinterest).
+Many similar collections exists already, and their number is only growing, thanks to the platforms like Tumblr or Pinterest.
 Whether gathered by amateur art lovers or professional art historians, these collections mainly focus on the artistic side of these works, and occasionally on the biographies of the artists themselves.
-Some of these collections focus on certain themes (for examples, the artworks that illustrate the Bible or depict ‘female beauty’).
+Some of these collections focus on certain themes (for examples, the artworks that illustrate the Bible or depict ‘female beauty’ etc).

-I am obviously interested in these things too, but my own take is somewhat different, and I hope my stories about these subjects, too.
+I am obviously interested in these things too, but I feel that my own take is somewhat different.
 To start with, I am not an art critic or an art historian; I am not even a ‘just historian’.

-Time-wise, my background could be seen as the exact opposite to anything ‘historical’, it lies in a corner of humanities referred as ‘future studies’.
-On a practical side, I help people to think about, and to work with the ‘possible futures’ (the type of business known as ‘strategic innovation’.)
+From time perspective, my background could be seen as the exact opposite to anything ‘historical’.
+I work in the domain humanities known as ‘future studies’.
+On a practical side, I help people to think about ‘possible futures’, and to convert this thinking into practical concepts (this type of business is known as ‘strategic innovation’.)

-At some point I even summarised all these ideas in a separate post, a kind of methodological introduction to this blog, called it Future of Mirrors, Mirror of Future.
+I tried to summarise these ideas in a separate post, a kind of methodological introduction to this blog, called the Future of Mirrors, Mirror of Future.

-This framework is still in a making, and it evolves as a result of studying certain topics (for example, the history of the Prudence’s mirrors was an important addition to my initial thinking).
+This framework is still in a making, and constantly evolves as a result of studying certain topics.
+For example, the whole history of the mirrors of Prudence was an important addition (even a pivot) to my initial thinking.

 Now, speaking about ‘blogs’, I have recently found a very appropriate ‘warning sign’:

 It is exactly the way this blog is run, too.
-The only things I can add is that English is not my native language, so in addition to the above problems I also keep making all kind of stupid mistakes – grammatical, stylistic and what not.
-Very often I don’t write in English at all, but rather express my thoughts in Russian using English words.
+The only thing I can add is that English is not my native language, and in addition to all the above issues I also keep making all kind of stupid mistakes – grammatical, stylistic and what not.
 You are warned twice, people!

 When I write these postings, I don’t follow any particularly structure, or strategy.
 One day this may be a story about an exhibition I visited at this very day, and another time I can write about a paintings that I’ve seen years ago.
 Well aware of this turbulent flow, I also maintain a more (or less) structured overview, a list of all the postings in a chronological, regional and topical order.
 You can find this overview in the Inventory of Mirrors in Art.

 Finally, the copyright stuff.
 My own texts and the visuals I create myself are under the Creative Commons license (Attribution + Noncommercial, to be precise).
-In other words, feel free to use and share them, but please provides credits to the creator).
+In other words, feel free to use and share them, but please provide credits to the creator (=me).
 If you plan to make lots of money with them, we need to talk.

-As for the other visual materials I use, I don’t hold copyrights to any of the art works that I post here.
-I am using all these reproductions with research and educational purposes only, adhering a fair use policy.
-If you look for the copyrights for these work, you need to search elsewhere.
+As for the other images that I use here, I obviously don’t hold copyrights to any of the art works that I post in this blog.
+I am using all these reproductions with research and educational purposes only, adhering to a fair use policy.
+If you are searching for the copyright owners for these works, you need to search elsewhere.

 These kind of intros are usually ended with the calls to Enjoy! or Have fun!
-Please have those, too, but be also ready to confront your own ideas, to dis-illusion yourself – or rather, find the new illusions.
+Please do and have those, too, of course.
+But be also ready to confront your own ideas, to dis-rupt and dis-illusion yourself – or perhaps find new illusions.